On 5 July 1986 rock group Queen played at Slane Castle County Meath.

 Speculation is that David Bowie will top the bill at Slane in 1987.

-Joe O'Brien reports for RTÉ News on 7 July 1986.
+An RTÉ News report broadcast on 7 July 1986.
+The reporter is Joe O'Brien.